By: Janie Greenthumb

 This is the most medicinally beneficial cannabinoid in cannabis.
 It has no psychoactive effects so there is no “high”.
 There are many potential health benefits such as anxiety, inflammation, migraines, pain and mental disorders.
 The strongest scientific evidence for CBD is how effective it is in helping childhood epilepsy disorders such as Lennox-Gaustat syndrome and Dravet’s syndrome.
 In numerous studies, CBD was able to reduce the number of seizures, and in some cases stop them altogether.
 Consuming CBD comes in many forms.
 The most common is tinctures but you can also consume capsules, edibles, and oils.
 Other available options are dabbing with concentrates, inhalation with vape pens, or smoking high CBD marijuana strains.
 These have a more immediate effect than ingesting it.
 Topicals are a very effective way to relieve symptoms such as localized pain and inflammation.

-THC and CBD compliment each other well and along with terpenes they can cause what is known as “the entourage effect”.
+THC and CBD are two of hundreds of phytocannabinoids in cannabis.
+There are also terpenes which make it smell so good but also have medical benefits in them.
+Phytocannabinoids and terpenes cause what is known as “the entourage effect”.
 Scientists theorize that if taken together, it will enhance the effects more than when taken alone.
 Research says this may be beneficial to fungal infections, cancer, epilepsy, inflammation and can have neuro-protective properties.
 An great example of this is RSO, or “Rick Simpson Oil”.
+It is full spectrum concentrate and you will get the maximum benefits of your weed.

-There is many paths to navigate through cannabis from medical benefits to the best way to consume it.
-Our friendly, knowledgeable Budtenders can help guide you through the all the options and tailor your experience to what you need.
+Now you have a better idea of what THC and CBD is and how they can help with your health.
+Our friendly, knowledgeable Budtenders can guide you through the all the options and tailor your experience to what you need.
 We also have medical marijuana consultants on staff by appointment, schedule a free consultation today!

 Never been to a dispensary before?
 Check out our Budeez guide for beginners: